GENERAL TERMS OF SERVICE

 The meanings of all defined terms in these General Terms including, without limitation, the meanings for “you” and “us” shall apply in all the additional documents comprising the Agreement unless otherwise noted therein.
 Where not defined in the text, capitalized terms have the following meanings.
 Wherever the singular term is used, it shall include the plural and vice versa:

-“Order Form(s)” means a quote, invoice or proposal, and any amendments thereto, evidencing the Services being purchased by you and the applicable Fees.
+“Order Form(s)” means a quote, invoice or proposal, and any amendments thereto, evidencing the Services being purchased by you and the applicable Fees and Taxes.
 Each such Order Form is incorporated herein by reference.

 “PSP Platform” means a point of sale, e-commerce, and back office management software product and payment processing products platform made available by or through us for use by you.